yarrouye/rest-toolbox/README.md

 pretty(1) formats (pretty prints) and colorizes content.
 The pretty.commands(5) file maps MIME types to formatting and colorization commands appropriate for a variety of MIME types.
+If a command in the file is not found, pretty(1) will use cat(1) instead ("So much for prettification!" you say; but at least contents will not seemingly disappear).

 In order for prettification to happen, easy(1) needs to be able to find pygmentize(1) (from the pygments project at http://pygments.org) and json(1)